 The copyright regulations allow exemptions for the use of copyrighted materials in exams.
 This is usually confined to text for questions or examples, not the use of whole chapters or books.
 Please contact the Copyright Coordinator for information regarding your specific situation.

 General course support

 Copyright can seem a little daunting but we have you covered.
-The library's copyright and open access coordinator is available to provide knowledgeable and friendly advice on a whole range of copyright issues, including using and creating copyright material for teaching, and using or creating open educational resources.
-Learn more...
+The Library's copyright and open access coordinator is available to provide knowledgeable and friendly advice on a whole range of copyright issues, including using and creating copyright material for teaching, and using or creating open educational resources.
+Learn more about copyright.

-iPads are available for staff and postgraduate students to borrow for up to 10 weeks and each iPad comes with a case and a charger.
+iPads are available to borrow for up to 12 weeks and each iPad comes with a case and a charger.
 While you don't need to have an Apple ID to use the iPad you can choose to login as yourself.
 Please be aware that iPads are securely reset and wiped after every loan, so you will need to ensure that you back up any documents before returning the iPad.

 Find advice about working with your students to acknowledge the use of Artificial Intelligence (AI) in their study and referencing AI-generated material on our Artificial Intelligence guide.